Lisa is a writer and gardener with extensive knowledge of plants and plant care. Her articles focus on easy-care tips for home gardeners.

 Although it takes a bit longer than just buying starts or plants from your garden center, Lady's mantle can be propagated from seed.

-The best way to do this is starting the seeds indoors and then planting outside after danger of frost:
+The best way to do this is starting the seeds indoors and then planting them outside after danger of frost:

 - In seed starting mix, place one seed per cell and barely cover.